JonahRodriguez281/bard/docs/index.md

 * Connect to Spotify and sync your music library to accompany your work/study sessions.
 * Generate a playlist from your library either at random using your saved library, or from your personal playlists, that has the exact length of 25 minutes, notifying you of your break with a pause in the music.
 * Save the playlist that was generated to be able to use in the future.
+* Note that the application cannot function without access to the internet.

 ## [Wireframe](wireframe.md)